Bill Leon, Ph.D., President

 Don Norman, M.A.

 Don came into evaluation from a background in adaptive management in wildlife conservation.
 He assists Geo with project design, data collection, data management, and statistical analysis.
 Don has worked as a Board Member and as Director of projects at numerous non-profits involved with environmental monitoring and has served as an expert in ecological risk assessment.
 Don’s consulting experience includes work with FEMA (after Katrina devastated his home city), EPA Superfund and the oil industry, and beach restoration work.
-These give him perspective in raising approaches to alternative development, conservation, and environmental justice on local and regional scales.
+These give him perspective in suggesting approaches to alternative development, conservation, and environmental justice on local and regional scales.

 Don also spreads his love of native environments by selling native plants through his nursery, Go Natives.
 See his inventory and more about his work at www.gonatives.com

 Ken Winnick, M.A., MBA